cit1zen/workers-and-resources-disasters-expanded/README.md

 ### Fuel Tank Explosion

 If an oil or fuel tank is full of vapors (less than 80% of the capacity), there is a chance that a fuel tank will explode and will set itself and buildings in the vicinity on fire.

+### Grain Silo Explosion

+Grain silos and warehouses storing grain can explode thanks to grain particles in the air.

+### Alcohol Distillery Explosion

+Ethanol vapors can cause fires in the distilleries.

+### Refinery

+Refineries can explode thanks to all the chemicals and oil products.

 ## Contributors